ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - It is a lot easier to make observations about the past than to make predictions about the future.<br>—Gary Smith and Jay Cordes, The Phantom Pattern Problem

+- Salvation isn’t something another person can give you.
+It’s something you find on your own.<br>—Niko, Kengan Ashura